The Art of Seeing Differently

 You bring yourself to it - your memories, your questions, your sensations.

-When we train our eyes to slow down, to seek out nuance, to notice the weight of shadow or the space between things - we begin to move through the world more attentively.
+In this, it teaches us something larger about perception: when we train our eyes to slow down, to seek out nuance, to notice the weight of shadow or the space between things - we begin to move through the world more attentively.